 Know your limits

 I like to stay active, but even I know not to push myself too far.
 If you find yourself feeling uncomfortable, ease back and cut short your route.
-I also find that I have to go a little slower these days and take more breaks, which is actually quite enjoyable as you notice so much more than when you’re rushing along.
+I also find that I have to go a little slower these days and take more breaks.
+Surprisingly which is actually quite enjoyable as you notice so much more than when you’re rushing along.
 Of course as you progress through your pregnancy you are naturally going to gain extra weight.
 This extra weight from the baby developing will of course take extra toll on your body.

 It’s important to stay hydrated at any time, but it’s especially vital when pregnant.
 Your temperature can be higher than normal due to an increased metabolism, making dehydration a real risk.
 When being active make sure you are taking enough fluid on board.
 Keeping a flask of water with you at all times is essential when walking.
 A steady supply of high energy snacks is also good for keeping energy levels up.

 As I mentioned above, your body temperature increases when pregnant so keeping cool can be a challenge.
 Wearing several thin layers helps regulate your temperature as you can add or remove them as you get hotter or colder.
 A hat is also a good idea if it’s sunny and try to avoid the warmest part of the day (usually between 12-3pm).